 The next type also works for the hiring company, but they are not a direct employee.
 Although headhunters work for a private organization that is funded by employers, they also want to find placement for each job seeker that comes to them.
 Working with a headhunter is a much different situation.
 The more candidates they place, the more money they make.

 Working with these staffing agencies comes at no cost to job seekers.
 Take advantage of the fact that you can get help from these places for free.
 While you want to be forthcoming to these headhunters, don't get too cozy with them they are paid by the employer.
 You should treat your interactions with them like job interviews and prepare accordingly.

 Make sure if you use a recruiter to get hired you are very clear to them what type of job you are seeking and what direction you want to go with your career.
 Headhunters are not career coaches, you should have your goals mapped out before you meet with them.

 Can a Recruiter Help You Get Hired?

 - Stay In Contact

 Recruiters are out there trying to fill open positions for companies, positions that you want to be filled by you!
-After finding a recruiter who specializes in your field make sure that you have clear communication.
+After finding a recruiter who specializes in your field make sure that you maintain clear communication with them.
 Inform them of any interviews that you have, job prospects, or companies that you have been trying to get in touch with.
 After the recruiter has an interview with you and reviews your resume, they should have a better idea of where you stand in the job market and what types of jobs would be a good fit for you.

 - Get Feedback